Édouard Manet: Career

 In 1856, Manet opened a studio.
 His style in this period was characterized by loose brush strokes, simplification of details, and the suppression of transitional tones.
-Adopting the current style of realism initiated by Gustave Courbet, he painted The Absinthe Drinker (1858–59) and other contemporary subjects such as beggars, singers, Gypsies, people in cafés, and bullfights.
-After his early career, he rarely painted religious, mythological, or historical subjects; religious paintings from 1864 include his Jesus Mocked by the Soldiers, in the Art Institute of Chicago, and The Dead Christ with Angels, in the Metropolitan Museum of Art, New York.
+Adopting the current style of realism initiated by Gustave Courbet, he painted The Absinthe Drinker (1858–59) and other contemporary subjects such as beggars, singers, Romani, people in cafés, and bullfights.
+After his early career, he rarely painted religious, mythological, or historical subjects; religious paintings from 1864 include his Jesus Mocked by the Soldiers and The Dead Christ with Angels.

 Manet had two canvases accepted at the Salon in 1861.
-A portrait of his mother and father, who at the time was paralysed and robbed of speech by a stroke, was ill-received by critics.
+A portrait of his mother and father (Portrait of Monsieur and Madame Manet), the latter of whom at the time was paralysed by a stroke or advanced syphilis, was ill-received by critics.
 The other, The Spanish Singer, was admired by Théophile Gautier, and placed in a more conspicuous location as a result of its popularity with Salon-goers.
-Manet's work, which appeared "slightly slapdash" when compared with the meticulous style of so many other Salon paintings, intrigued some young artists.
-The Spanish Singer, painted in a "strange new fashion[,] caused many painters' eyes to open and their jaws to drop."
+Manet's work, which appeared "slightly slapdash" when compared with the meticulous style of so many other Salon paintings, intrigued some young artists and brought new business to his studio.
+According to one contemporary source, The Spanish Singer, painted in a "strange new fashion[,] caused many painters' eyes to open and their jaws to drop."

 Music in the Tuileries

-Music in the Tuileries is an early example of Manet's painterly style.
-Inspired by Hals and Velázquez, it is a harbinger of his lifelong interest in the subject of leisure.

-While the picture was regarded as unfinished by some, the suggested atmosphere imparts a sense of what the Tuileries gardens were like at the time; one may imagine the music and conversation.

-Here, Manet has depicted his friends, artists, authors, and musicians who take part, and he has included a self-portrait among the subjects.
+In 1862, Manet exhibited Music in the Tuileries (probably painted in 1860), one of his first masterpieces.
+With its portrayal of a crowd of subjects at the Jardin des Tuileries, the painting shows the outdoor leisure of contemporary Paris, which would be a lifelong subject of Manet's.
+Among the figures in the gardens are the poet Charles Baudelaire, the musician Jacques Offenbach, and others of Manet's family and friends, including a self-portrait of the artist.

+Music in the Tuileries received substantial critical and public attention, most of it negative.
+In the words of one Manet biographer, "it is difficult for us to imagine the kind of fury Music in the Tuileries provoked when it was exhibited".
+By portraying Manet's social circle instead of classical heroes, historical icons, or gods, the painting could be interpreted as challenging the value of those subjects or as an attempt to elevate his contemporaries to the same level.
+The public, accustomed to the finely detailed brushwork of historical painters such as Ernest Meissonier, thought Manet's thick brushstrokes looked crude and unfinished.
+Angered by the subject matter and technique, several visitors even threatened to destroy the painting.
+One of Manet's idols, Eugène Delacroix, was one of the painting's few defenders.
+Despite the largely negative reaction, the controversy made Manet a well-known name in Paris.